jhpyle/docassemble/_docs/config.md

 ## <a name="root"></a>root

 This depends on how you configured your web server during [installation].
-Set this to `/` if the [WSGI] application runs from the root of the domain.
+Set this to `/` if the [WSGI] application runs from the root of the domain (the default).
 If your server runs from url path `/da/`, set `root` to `/da/`.
 Always use a trailing slash.

 ## <a name="url root"></a>url root